cree-py/RemixBot/README.md

 ### Features
 - [x] Evalulate python code and more commands for creators!
 - [x] Get info about a user, server, or role
-- [x] Custom Embed help command
+- [x] Custom prefix
 - [x] Moderator commands
 - [x] Fun commands (8ball, Roll dice, etc.)
 - [x] Clash Royale Stats
-- [ ] Clash of Clans Stats
+- [x] Clash of Clans Stats
-- [x] Brawl Stars Box Simulator
 - [x] Utility (Embed, Urban Dictionary, Wikipedia)
 - [x] Mod-log

-### BETA
+### Official Release
-This bot is under development.
-If you would like to contribute, join [the discord server](https://discord.gg/RzsYQ9f).
-If you need help with any of the commands, just hop in the server and ask the developers there!
+This bot has finished the stages of it where there will be lots of bugs, and we have decided to release an early official version.
+It will still be actively worked on, but there will be less bugs.
+If you spot any, open an issue on this repo or use the suggest command.